Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/6.png)

-Inside the workflow file we will have;
+Inside the workflow file, we will have;

 ```
 # Name of the workflow
-name: Node.js CI
+: Node.js CI

 # Specifies when the workflow should be triggered
 on: